MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/reference/language_modeling/training.rst

 .. autosummary::
    :toctree: generated/

-   LmCorpusTrainer -- Trainer for language model on text corpora LmDictionaryCorpusTrainer -- Trainer for language model on text corpora LmArpaTrainer -- Trainer for MFA language model on arpa format language model
+   MfaLmCorpusTrainer -- Trainer for language model on text corpora MfaLmDictionaryCorpusTrainer -- Trainer for language model on text corpora MfaLmArpaTrainer -- Trainer for MFA language model on arpa format language model